chimit/blog/src/content/blog/valet.md

 ## Install Composer

+[Composer](https://getcomposer.org) is another package and dependency manager like Brew but for PHP packages.
+Modern PHP development is unthinkable without it.

 Download Composer installer from https://getcomposer.org/installer, put it into your home directory, and run it using PHP:

 ```shell
 php ~/installer
 ```

-It will download the latest version of Composer - `composer.phar` file.
-Now you can remove the “installer” file.
+It will download the latest version of Composer - `composer.phar` binary file.
+Now you can remove the `installer` file.

 Move `composer.phar` to a global path so the `composer` command is available from anywhere: